 What not to do with your trust badges

 Ugly trust badges.

-Alright, if you decided to add a trust badge (or more) to your dropshipping store, then please make sure it’s not an ugly one.
+Alright, if you’ve decided to add a trust badge (or more) to your dropshipping store, please make sure it’s not an ugly one.

-Make sure that the badge fits a bit with the rest of your store design.
+Make sure that the badge fits with the rest of your store design.